oroinc/documentation/cookbook/how_to_apply_patch.rst

 /path/to/application/vendor/oro/{package}

-So, "platform-1.9.2.patch" file should be copied to "/path/to/crm_folder/vendor/oro/platform".
+So, the "platform-1.9.2.patch" file should be copied to "/path/to/crm_folder/vendor/oro/platform".

-**5** "cd" to the package folder and execute "patch" command to apply the patch.
+**5** To apply the patch, "cd" to the package folder and execute "patch" command.

 .. code-block:: bash